Corporate Governance

 (2) Other Remuneration

-The Company has USD 40 Million of the Directors’ and Officer’s Liabilities Insurance, which the premium is approximately THB 2.7 Million per year.
+The Company has USD 40 million of the Directors’ and Officer’s Liabilities Insurance, which the premium is approximately Baht 3.2 million per year.

 Remuneration for High-level Executives